NoroffFEU/development-platforms/trpc-case-study.md

 ## Introduction

-tRPC stands for TypeScript Remote Procedure Call.
-It's a simple and lightweight library for creating APIs using a singular programming language [TypeScript](https://www.typescriptlang.org/).It operates as a protocol to call your backend functions directly from the frontend, unlike other popular options such as `GraphQL`, which relies on schemas and code generation.
+tRPC stands for `TypeScript Remote Procedure Call`.
+It's a simple and lightweight library for creating APIs using a singular programming language [TypeScript](https://www.typescriptlang.org/).
+It operates as a protocol to call your backend functions directly from the frontend, unlike other popular options such as `GraphQL`, which relies on schemas and code generation.

 ## Brief History